mojo8787/mojo8787/README.md

 💡 Seeking collaborative opportunities at the intersection of microbiology, data science, and AI.

-📧 Reach me at [email address] for discussions and potential collaborations.
+📧 Reach me at [motasem.youniss@gmail.com] for discussions and potential collaborations.

 # Publications